John Stossel | |

 When theDepartment of Labor reissued federal guidelines in April 2010 governing the employment of unpaid interns under theFair Labor Standards Act based on a 1947 Supreme Court decision,[68] Stossel criticized the guidelines, appearing in a police uniform during an appearance on the Fox News programAmerica Live, commenting, "I've built my career on unpaid interns, and the interns told me it was great – I learned more from you than I did in college."
 Asked why he did not pay them if they were so valuable, he said he could not afford to.[69]

-Stossel has advocated in favor of abolishing theFood and Drug Administration (FDA).[57]
+Stossel has advocated for abolishing theFood and Drug Administration.[72]

 In December 2014, Stossel stated that "There is no good data showingsecondhand smoke kills people."
-The fact-checker websitePolitifact rated this statement "False", citing considerable levels of scientific research showing that secondhand smoke has caused deaths.[62]
+The fact-checker websitePolitifact rated this statement "False". saying, "Stossel’s definition of 'good' might be different than ours, but there is plenty of scientific research and consensus that secondhand smoke does indeed kill people."[73]

 As of 2001, Stossel had won 19Emmy Awards.[74][75]
 He was honored five times for excellence in consumer reporting by theNational Press Club, has received aGeorge Polk Award for Outstanding Local Reporting and aPeabody Award.[76]
 On April 23, 2012, Stossel was awarded theChapman University Presidential Medal, by the current president, James Doti, and chancellor, Danielle Struppa.
 The award has been presented to only a handful of people over the past 150 years.[77][unreliable source?]
 Stossel received an honorary doctorate fromUniversidad Francisco Marroquín.[78]